TrudAX/denistrunin-blog/src/draft/integration-importpurchpdf/index.md

 ﻿---
-title: "D365FO Integration: Import Purch orders from PDF using Gemini AI"
+title: "D365FO Integration: Import Purchase Orders from PDF using Gemini AI"
-date: "2025-03-12T22:12:03.284Z"
+date: "2025-09-10T22:12:03.284Z"
 tags: ["Integration", "XppDEVTutorial"]
-path: "/integration-inboundwebsales"
+path: "/integration-importpurchpdf"
 featuredImage: "./logo.png"
-excerpt: "Learn how to implement robust and efficient process to import complex documents into Dynamics 365 Finance and Operations from external Web services.
-This post covers integration design, practical code examples and troubleshooting strategies."
+excerpt: "Learn how to use AI to import purchase orders into Dynamics 365 Finance from complex PDF files.
+This post covers integration design, sample prompts and practical code examples."
 ---

-In this blog post, I'll walk you through the process of importing sales orders into Dynamics 365 Finance from an external web service using REST API calls.
+In this blog post, I'll guide you through the process of using AI to import purchase orders into Dynamics 365 Finance from complex PDF files.

 Although the example provided here is simplified to illustrate core integration concepts, the approach and code samples are based on real-world scenarios.
 This makes them highly adaptable for similar integration tasks you might encounter.
 We'll utilize the free and open-source External Integration [Framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel), which provides reusable components explicitly designed for building robust integrations in X++.